 - 1. Use the UP / DOWN keys to move the cursor to the parameter you wish to change. - 2.
 Press ENTER to select the parameter.
 The value will be highlighted.
 This indicates that you are in edit mode. - 3.
 Use the UP / DOWN keys until the desired value of the selected parameter appears on the display. - 4.
-Press the ENTER key to confirm the selection.
-If you want to cancel any changes made, simply press any MENU key.
+Make sure to press ENTER after each value change.